medcomdk/dk-medcom-hospitalnotification/docs/assets/documents/Intro-Technical-Spec-ENG.md

 The service provider can be described using MedComMessaging Organization or MedComCoreOrganization, since MedComMessaiging Organization inherits properties from MedComCore Organization.

 ## 2 Internal References in a HospitalNotification Message
-The HospitalNotification message follows <a href="https://medcomdk.github.io/dk-medcom-messaging/assets/documents/Intro-Technical-Spec-ENG.html" target="_blank">MedComs generic messaging model</a>.
+The HospitalNotification message follows <a href="https://medcomdk.github.io/dk-medcom-messaging/assets/documents/Intro-Technical-Spec-ENG.html" target="_blank">MedCom's generic messaging model</a>.

-The references between the profiles are shown on the <a href="#Fig1" rel="noopener noreferrer"> figure 1 </a> below .
+The references between the profiles are shown in  <a href="#Fig1" rel="noopener noreferrer"> Figure 1 </a> below.
 The MedComHospitalNotificationMessage profile acts as the container which includes the other profiles.
-From the MedComHospitalNotificatiomMessageHeader is sender, receiver and carbon-coby organization referenced as the MedComMessagingOrganization together with the focus of the message, which is the MedComHospitalNotificationEncounter profile.
-This encounter shall always reference a subject of the type MedComCorePatient.
+From the MedComHospitalNotificatiomMessageHeader are the sender, receiver and carbon-copy organization referenced as the MedComMessagingOrganization together with the focus of the message, which is the MedComHospitalNotificationEncounter profile.
+This encounter must always reference a subject of the type MedComCorePatient.
 Additionally, the patient's service provider organization is also referenced from the encounter.<br>
 MedComMessagingProvenance is used to keep track of the messaging history and define the activity of the notification.
 The provenance both references the MedComMessagingMessageHeader as the target and the actor in terms of a MedComMessagingOrganisation.

 <figure>